OzZaken/OzZaken/README.md

 • 🎯 High self-disciplined with a constant drive for professional excellence.

-• 🏆 I recently built a clone of Trello, check it out, it has everything!
-Skello
+• 🏆 I recently built a clone of AirBnb, check it out, it has everything!

-• 📫 You can reach me at benamram.ori@gmail.com
+• 📫 You can reach me at ozzaken0201@gmail.com

-• 💙 Fun fact: I love meditation, running, and drawing 🎨
+• 💙 Fun fact: I love Tech, fly Drones, and play Guitar

-Connect with me:
+• 📫  Connect with me:
 https://www.linkedin.com/in/oz-zaken

-- 👯 I’m looking to collaborate on ...
-- 🤔 I’m looking for help with ...
-- 📫 How to reach me: ...

 <h3 align="left">
   💬 talking about: